pbyakod/code-refactor/README.md

 ### Implementing Semantic Elements

 The first thing noticeable about the html code is that there's a lot of unnecesary div classes implemented.
 The div class = "header" tag, for example, can be replaced by just a header tag, a semantic html element that describes its functionality.
 Since the initial code had a div class = "header", the css code had corresponding .header functions.
 To ensure that the external webpage remains the same, the css functions got changed from .header to header.
 The same changes are also made to the div class = "footer" tag.

+Furthermore, div tags in the body, which aren't semantic, can be replaced by more semantic elements such as section.
+Those replacements are also implemented in the refactoring.